Benjamin Morris (photo: Matthew Johnson)

 Benjamin Morris is Assistant Director of Music at York Minster.
-In this role, he plays for services and accompanies the choir in the Minster’s daily cycle of music, in concerts, tours, recordings and broadcasts, and assists in the training of the boy and girl choristers.
-Prior to this, Ben was Organ Scholar and then Assistant Organist at Jesus College, Cambridge, graduating with a double First in Music.
-Before starting university, Ben spent a year as Organ Scholar at Gloucester Cathedral.
+In this role he plays for services and accompanies the choir in the Minster’s daily cycle of music, in concerts, recordings, tours and broadcasts, and assists in the training of the boy and girl choristers.
+Ben regularly conducts the Minster choir in services.